 Membership

-The Task Force membership will be comprised of representatives of relevant government institutions in the field of environment, game management, law enforcement and judiciary in the Parties to the participating MEAs in South West Asia as follows: Bahrain, Iraq, Islamic Republic of Iran, Jordan, Oman, Qatar, Saudi Arabia, United Arab Emirates and Yemen.
+The Task Force membership will be comprised of representatives of relevant government institutions in the field of environment, biodiversity conservation, game management, law enforcement and judiciary in the Parties to the participating MEAs in South West Asia as follows: Bahrain, Iraq, Islamic Republic of Iran, Jordan, Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates and Yemen.

-It will also involve observers from the Secretariats of the participating MEAs and frameworks, as well as academic institutions, the hunting and falconers communities, NGOs and other stakeholders, as appropriate.
+It will also involve observers from the Secretariats of the participating MEAs and frameworks, as well as academic and other relevant institutions, the hunting and falconers associations/clubs, NGOs, INGOs, GCC and other regional protocols, conventions and agreements (ROPME, PERSGA), development organizations, and other stakeholders, as appropriate.

-In addition, the following representatives will be invited to contribute to the Task Force:
+In addition, the following representatives might be invited to contribute to the Task Force:

 Representatives of Parties from the East African East Asian Flyway and beyond that wish to support the work of the Task Force;